Pablodomcha/RandomRecipes/README.md

     19. Awesome shop recipes can be obtained through MAM research or milestones, but they can still be bought there.
 None of them are essential anyway.

-    20. The defaul values are around what you'd need to get vanilla-like values, but they don't guarantee a good randomization.
+    20. The default values are around what you'd need to get vanilla-looking values, but they don't guarantee a good randomization.